Sundrum and Barclaugh, Ayrshire.

 Colonel Hamilton, in agreement with his parents, arranged for Alexander to be sent to Scotland where he would receive an education and be taught a trade.
 The plan was that Alexander would return to Pemberton Valley to work.
 The reason for this arrangement has not been acknowledged or disclosed.
-Alexander boarded at Newton Academy and afterwards became an apprentice to a local stonemason, Thomas Gibson, who lived at Gateside Cottage near to Joppa and Sundrum.
+Alexander boarded at Newton Academy and afterward became an apprentice to a local stonemason, Thomas Gibson, who lived at Gateside Cottage near to Joppa and Sundrum.

 Alexander married a dairymaid from a local farm, her name was Elizabeth Monteith.
 Inevitably, this meant that he did not return to Jamaica, but he continued to work for the Hamiltons and lived in the cottage of Woodhead on the Sundrum estate where it was reported that he grew tobacco grown from seeds sent to him by his family in Jamaica.

-Alexander and Elizabeth had four sons, one died at the age of two and is buried in Coylton graveyard, and four daughters.
+Alexander and Elizabeth had four sons, one who died at the age of two and is buried in Coylton graveyard, and four daughters.

 Alexander died in 1894.
-His obituary described him as being a man of colour, which at that time meant having both African and European ancestry and described him as ‘being tall and erect with a somewhat military bearing, a genial kindly man of singularly gentlemanly manners and address’.
+His obituary described him as being a man of colour, which at that time meant having both African and European ancestry, and described him as ‘being tall and erect with a somewhat military bearing, a genial kindly man of singularly gentlemanly manners and address’.

 Alexander’s son John died at Ypres in 1915 where is buried.
 His brothers George and Robert volunteered to join the Argyll and Sutherland Highlanders at Ayr recruiting office as did their nephew Alexander.